 Facades #13054

-A lot of stucco on the baroque façade.
+Plenty of stucco on a Baroque façade.

 Baroque window framing.